‘Catastrophic’ cyberattack larger than pipeline hack increasingly likely, acting CISA chief says

 Mr. Wales said the operators of the DarkSide ransomware have shown no signs of stopping and that he believes cybercriminals will continue using ransomware as long as its business model remains viable.

-Indeed, several news outlets reported that Colonial Pipeline ultimately paid the ransom, valued at nearly $5 million, despite the federal government taking the position that victims react otherwise.
+Indeed, several news outlets reported that Colonial Pipeline ultimately paid the ransom, valued at nearly $5 million, despite the federal government recommending that victims react otherwise.

 “This is a significant challenge,” Mr. Wales said about DarkSide.